‘I Hate My Fetish’ – Understanding Self-Hatred

 - Sexual submissives can be confident and assertive in real life.

-- Sexual dominants can be peaceful and agreeable, and want everyone to live in harmony and cooperation in real life.
+- Sexual dominants can be peaceful, agreeable and co-operative in real life.

 - People who like being humiliated can be respected and admired in real life.